 by Dan Eskelson on Apr 30, 2012

-Low voltage landscape lighting systems are safe, economical, energy efficient and provide numerous benefits for modern homeowners.
+Low voltage landscape lighting systems are safe, economical, energy-efficient and provide numerous benefits for modern homeowners.
 Lighting can be used to provide safe access near paths, drives and entry areas.
 Outdoor lighting increases security by discouraging potential intruders.
-And the beauty of garden and home can be dramatically enhanced by showcasing architectural and plant features with dramatic lighting techniques.
+And the beauty of the garden and home can be dramatically enhanced by showcasing architectural and plant features with dramatic lighting techniques.

 One common technique is uplighting, which focuses light and attention on an object from a low fixture location.
-The object can be a shrub, tree or architectural feature like a gazebo or arbor.
+The object can be a shrub, tree, or architectural features like a gazebo or arbor.
 Bullet or well type fixtures are specified according to the mature size of the plant or the size of the hardscape area to be illuminated.

-Pathlighting uses low fixtures which direct illumination down and outward.
+Path lighting uses low fixtures that direct illumination down and outward.
 These fixtures are shielded on top to prevent glare.
-They are used along walks, stairs and anywhere else that safe night access is required.
+They are used along walks, stairs, and anywhere else that safe night access is required.

 Backlighting, or silhouette lighting, provides a special effect by illuminating a fairly large surface (like a wall) using a wash light fixture.
 This causes objects in front of the lighting to appear as silhouettes.

 The technique of shadowing also uses lights directed toward walls, but they are placed in front of the objects, so shadows play on the wall.